alexcohenn23/bio108tutorial/README.md

 # Tutorial for Data Science for Conservation Biology Course (`bio108tutorial`)

 This repository contains a Jupyter Notebook, which can also be opened and followed along in Google Colab.
-The tutorial in said notebook analyzes how deforestation amplifies or affects the species richness of threatened bird species.
+The tutorial in the said notebook analyzes how deforestation amplifies or affects the species richness of threatened bird species.
+For week 10, this notebook further explores and theorizes how deforestation may impact where threatened bird species are forced to reside and at what density.
+Additionally, begins attempting to explore how projected bioclimatic variables will affect dense populations of threatened bird species